ArunaBisht/Covid_Impact_Market_Environments_Product/README.md

 ![](Images/financial_dash_1.png)
 ![](Images/financial_dash_2.png)

-This dashboard will automatically copmare user's input and historical average data, and will recommend whether this city is financially sound to invest in or not.
+This dashboard will automatically compare user's input and historical average data, and will recommend whether this city is financially sound to invest in or not.
 ![](Images/result.PNG)

 The final outcome should result in the following: